Peterhead, South Australia: Transport

-The 150 bus services Fletcher Road.
-The suburb also is serviced by a train station on the Outer Harbor railway line, the Peterhead railway station, which is actually just south of the border in Birkenhead.
+Peterhead is serviced by Adelaide Metro train and bus services.
+The 150 bus to Adelaide (via Port Adelaide) and Osborne, services Fletcher Road.
+Peterhead railway station is located on the Outer Harbor railway line, which sits just south of the border on Hargrave street, Birkenhead.

 Governance

 Peterhead is located in the federal division of Hindmarsh, the state electoral district of Port Adelaide and the local government area of the City of Port Adelaide Enfield.